Business/event closings due to Tropical Storm Nicholas

 As Tropical Storm Nicholas moves in, some attractions and businesses are announcing closings.
 We're keeping a list of them below.

-- Houston Zoo -- Closed at noon Monday, will remain closed Tuesday
+- City of Houston Municipal Courts - Closing at 5 p.m.
+Monday and will remain closed Tuesday

 - Harris County Elections Administration locations - Closing at 2 p.m.
 Monday and will remain closed through Tuesday